Dark Waters (Once Upon a Time): In Storybrooke

 While Emma takes Aladdin away, Henry, who was at home with Killian, goes outside to take out the trash, and the Evil Queen appears to tell Henry that Killian has kept the Fates’ Shears inside a box instead of burying them as he told Emma.
 When Killian leaves the house to look for Henry, he realizes that Henry knows the truth.
 He then heads to the docks to stop Henry from throwing the Shears into the ocean.
 As Henry becomes furious with Killian over why he lied to Emma, out of nowhere crewmen from the Nautilus take Hook and Henry hostage and bring them to the submarine.
 On board as prisoners, Killian opens up to Henry about how he killed his father, after he abandoned him and Liam, and later learning his father remarried and also had a new son, which Killian tells Henry it was too much for him to handle.
 As the two find a way to escape, they can find only one suit for escape, so Killian insists Henry use it to alert Emma.
 After Henry escapes, Killian is suddenly confronted by his half-brother Liam, who explains that Hyde took Nemo to the Mysterious Island which is revealed to be the Land of Untold Stories.
 Henry, realizing that Killian is family and that he must help, returns to distract Liam, allowing Killian to knock his brother unconscious.

-At the hospital, Snow and David bring in one of the new citizens from the Land of Untold Stories, who has been seriously injured.
+While on patrol, David finds a man who has been gravely injured.
+He rushes him to the hospital where Snow is waiting for him.
+As the man is rushed into emergency surgery, Snow and David realize that he must be the latest arrival.
 Snow helps Belle in the waiting room get ready for her first ultrasound without Gold, who caught on to the Evil Queen's deception involving the Shears (of Destiny, as Gold called it), which he wanted to acquire to change the destiny of his unborn child, but she lies saying they're gone.
-Later on, Killian visits Liam at the hospital where he learns that the unidentifiable patient is Captain Nemo, who will survive after being treated and Nemo forgives Liam.
+Later on, Killian visits Liam at the hospital where he explains that he is no longer the man Liam knew.
+Liam and Killiam reconcile.
+Just as Liam laments that Nemo didn't get to witness their reconciliation, the mystery patient is wheeled in.
+It's Captain Nemo.
+Killiam explains that after he was found, he was successfully treated.
+Nemo and Liam share an emotional reunion.
 Killian comes clean to Emma about the Shears and that he and Henry disposed of them for good and she forgives him.
 Belle later drops a picture of the ultrasound at the door of the Pawn Shop as The Evil Queen visits and seduces Gold, but doesn't walk in.
 The Evil Queen then shows Gold the Shears she just retrieved from the ocean after having told Henry earlier that she didn't want them, and proposes a plan with Gold's help, which is to take Snow's heart.